Stop harassing creditor calls and get your financial future back on track. A private matter, filing personal bankruptcy can be a great relief.

-Once Dworken & Bernstein files your bankruptcy petition for you, all collection actions and garnishments STOP.
-The harassing creditor phone calls STOP.
-The endless mail notifications STOP.
-Call us now and let us help you get back on track.
-We offer FREE bankruptcy consultations at two convenient offices.
-We’re here to answer your questions and make you feel comfortable.
+Dworken & Bernstein will help you get back on track.
+We offer FREE personal bankruptcy consultations at two convenient offices- one in Cleveland and one in Painesville.
+We’re here to answer your questions and give you a roadmap to financial health.
 In business for over 50 years, Dworken & Bernstein will work with you to help you rebuild your future.

 Chapter 7 bankruptcy is like a “do-over” button that allows you to start over.
-One moment you are adrift in a financial storm drowning in credit card debt or other unsecured debt, and then you hit the “do-over” button by filing a Chapter 7 bankruptcy and you are on your way to a debt free fresh start.
-Chapter 7 bankruptcy will eliminate credit card debt, medical debt, garnishments, loans, debts from repossessions and even some tax debts and give you the fresh start you’ve been looking for.
+One moment you are adrift in a financial storm, drowning in credit card debt or other unsecured debt.
+The next moment you hit the “do-over” button by filing a Chapter 7 bankruptcy and you are on your way to a debt-free fresh start.
+Chapter 7 bankruptcy will eliminate credit card debt, medical debt, garnishments, loans, debts from repossessions and even some tax debts.

 By law, all legal actions against you must cease once a Chapter 7 bankruptcy has been filed.
 Creditors cannot initiate or continue any lawsuits, wage garnishments, or even telephone calls demanding payments.

-Have you missed mortgage or car payments – or, have you already received a foreclosure or repossession notice?
+Have you missed the mortgage or car payments – or have you already received a foreclosure or repossession notice?
 It’s not too late to get back on track!
 A Chapter 13 bankruptcy plan can stop repossession of your house or car.
 For those that do not qualify for a Chapter 7 bankruptcy, Chapter 13 enables individuals with a regular income to keep their property while repaying some or all of what is owed to creditors over time.
 Under a Chapter 13 bankruptcy, debtors propose a plan to make installments to creditors over 36 to 60 months depending on the size of your debts and your income.
 Instead of paying the full amount you owe, new payments will be determined by the amount you can actually afford.
 In return, you may keep your property.
 Filing Chapter 13 bankruptcy stops harassing collection efforts and can help you reorganize your financial life.
-Call us today for a free consultation.
+Schedule a free consultation today.

-Filing bankruptcy eliminates debt which eliminates stress!
+Filing bankruptcy eliminates debt, which eliminates stress!
 Most of our clients are relieved once they file bankruptcy.
 Bankruptcy is a solution to a problem, not an additional problem.
-The absence of financial stress will give you and your family a fresh start..
+The absence of financial stress will give you and your family a clean slate.

-Once bankruptcy is filed, creditors are NOT permitted to contact you for ANY reason.
-Section 362 of the Bankruptcy Code is very specific as to creditor harassment in bankruptcy.
+Once a bankruptcy is filed, creditors are NOT permitted to contact you for ANY reason.
+Section 362 of the United States Bankruptcy Code is very specific as to creditor harassment in bankruptcy.
 All calls, mail, lawsuits and general harassment must STOP when a bankruptcy case is filed.
-If not, creditors can face SERIOUS sanctions.
+Creditors who violate this rule can face SERIOUS sanctions.

 Bankruptcy will immediately STOP a lawsuit, foreclosure, or garnishment.
 The Automatic Stay under Section 362 of the Bankruptcy Code is a very powerful provision.
-This section of the Bankruptcy Code directs all creditors of a debtor to cease collection activities.
+It directs all creditors of a debtor to cease collection activities.

-Filing a bankruptcy is public record but typically, the only people who will know you filed for bankruptcy are the ones you personally tell.
+Are you concerned that you will never get credit again?
+Actually, filing bankruptcy is the first step towards rebuilding your credit and improving your credit score.It is true that a bankruptcy filing is a public record but typically, the only people who will know you filed for bankruptcy are the ones you personally tell.